 Odor repellent.
 Use coffee grounds (in the same way as baking soda) to absorb food odors in the refrigerator and freezer.
 Use a small open container and place at the back of the appliance for a couple of weeks before replacing.
 Then they can be added to the compost heap!

 Adhesive cleaner.
 Use on an old cloth and some coffee grounds for scrubbing away stubborn food on pans, dishes and anywhere else.

 Natural dye.
 Re-wet old coffee grounds and use them to dye and turn paper into old style parchment as well as other craft projects.

 Natural candles.
 Home made candles will fill the home with the lovely smell of coffee.
-Here is a link with more information.

 Cleaning open fireplaces.
 Gently scatter old used coffee grounds over the ashes to weigh them down and prevent the huge clouds of smoke that often arise when performing this task.
 You will find the job easier and the room itself will stay much cleaner.